laisamorimm/Expedia_Hotel_Recommendation/README.md

 ### Data Overview
 This project uses a sample from the Kaggle dataset to explore customer behavior on Expedia's platform.
 The dataset contains a training set from 2013 to July 2014 and a test set from August to December 2014 for model validation.
 Pre-processing and cleaning are performed to ensure data quality and relevance.

+### Data findings
+In the course of this project, several noteworthy findings emerged, shedding light on user behaviors and preferences within the Expedia Hotels Website dataset:

+In both 2013 and 2014, the website experienced interaction peaks in March, July, and October.
+These periods signify a noticeable surge in user engagement, suggesting a growing interest in hotel-related activities.
+Notably, 2014 witnessed a significant uptick in website traffic compared to the previous year.
+The median distance between the origin and destination points is approximately 1168.39 miles.
+This insight provides a glimpse into the average travel distances customers are interested in, potentially influencing the recommendation of hotels within a specific radius.
+A predominant number of users access the website from non-mobile devices.
+This emphasizes a substantial interest in hotel searches via traditional platforms, highlighting the need for an optimized desktop experience.
+User booking preferences lean towards one-day stays for two people, with a notable trend of starting these stays on Sundays.
+Understanding such patterns is crucial for tailoring recommendations and improving the overall user experience.
+Only 8.71% of user interactions culminate in actual bookings.
+This metric underscores the importance of refining recommendation models to increase conversion rates and improve the platform's effectiveness.
+These insights provide a foundation for further analysis and model development, enabling the creation of more personalized and effective hotel recommendations for Expedia users.

 ### Data Dictionary
 | Column name |Description	Data| Type |
 |----------|----------|----------|